titon/toolkit/docs/en/development/js.md

             <td colspan="3">Methods</td>
         </tr>
         <tr>
-            <td>toolkit(string:component)</td>
+            <td>toolkit(string:component[, string:method[, array:args]])</td>
             <td>Both</td>
             <td>
-                Return an instance of a component if one has been bound on this element.
+                Return a component instance if one has been initialized on this element.
-                If an array of elements is queried, an array of component instances will be returned.
+                If a method is defined, trigger the method on the instance and pass the arguments.
             </td>
         </tr>
         <tr>